andwu03/Praxis-III/slide_analysis/malaria/README.md

 # DATASET PATH
-Put dataset images into this folder directly (do not put them in another subfolder).
+Put dataset images into folder called "images" (do not put them in another subfolder).